-- A. Require Company personnel to report suspected and actual information security incidents immediately - B. Implement a written response plan that is designed to manage the Company's response to potential incidents - C. Implement a core response team that will be responsible for receiving reports of potential information security incidents and determining whether to trigger a broader incident response - D. For any incident where the core response team convenes a broader incident response team, investigate, respond to and remediate the incident, including: - 1.
+- A. Require Company personnel to immediately report to a person designated pursuant to VI.C. suspected and actual information security incidents involving the compromise of Company Information or the distribution of malware through Transmitted Information. - B. Implement a written response plan that is designed to manage the Company's response to potential incidents. - C. Implement a core response team that will be responsible for receiving reports of potential information security incidents involving the compromise of Company Information or the distribution of malware through Transmitted Information and determining whether to trigger a broader incident response based on written criteria. - D. For any incident where the core response team convenes a broader incident response team, investigate, respond to, and if necessary, remediate the incident, including: - 1.
 Investigating the cause and circumstances of the incident (the who, what, where, when, why and how) and documenting the chronology of the incident; - 2.
-Assigning appropriate personnel to remediate ongoing incidents; - 3.
-Engaging third-party resources, where appropriate, such as outside legal counsel, third-party investigators and law enforcement; - 4.
+If necessary, assign appropriate personnel to remediate ongoing incidents; - 3.
+Engaging third-party resources, where appropriate, such as outside legal counsel, third-party investigators and law enforcement (consult counsel prior to doing so); - 4.
 Managing communications related to the incident, including communications to consumers, customers, regulators, law enforcement and the media; and - 5.
-Following resolution of an incident, determine any appropriate remedial measures to prevent recurrence of the incident or similar incidents
+Following resolution of an incident, determine any appropriate remedial measures to prevent recurrence of the incident or similar incidents.